Tracking college basketball freshman debuts: How top prospects fared in first games

-Tracking college basketball freshman debuts: Koa Peat explodes, Darryn Peterson, AJ Dybantsa impress
+Tracking college basketball freshman debuts: Cameron Boozer, AJ Dybantsa impress, Koa Peat explodes

 We're tracking the performances of every five-star recruit from the 2025 recruiting class in their first college game